Ongoing Management

 Therapies

-Different professionals may fulfil different therapeutic roles and good communication is essential.
-Even without a diagnosis, it is still possible to establish strong working relationships based on common goals, trust and shared responsibility.
+Even without a diagnosis, a variety of health care providers may fulfil different therapeutic roles and good communication is essential in establishing strong working relationships based on common goals, trust and shared responsibility.
 Managing therapy needs can be complicated and time-consuming however assistance from sources such as case managers and family service plans may help reduce the load on carers.

 Resources